A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 The majority of non-disabled Medicaid recipients are already working or attending school, but the House fiscal analysis projected that enrollment in Healthy Michigan would have declined by somewhere between 5% and 10% as a result of the work requirement.
 Loss of access to Medicaid could be due to increased income that makes a person ineligible for Medicaid, or failure to comply with the work requirement or the reporting requirements that go along with the work requirement (as noted below, the relaxed reporting requirements included in SB362 were expected to reduce the number of people who would lose coverage, but only slightly).

 The fiscal note estimated that after the work requirement was fully implemented and the upfront costs were completed, the work requirement could save the state of Michigan between $5 million and $20 million per year.
-This would be due to the reduction in enrollment in Healthy Michigan, which is ultimately the goal of Medicaid work requirements.
+This would have been due to the reduction in enrollment in Healthy Michigan, which is ultimately the goal of Medicaid work requirements.
 As Michigan Senate Minority Leader, Jim Ananich (D, Flint) has said, if the goal were to boost employment, “we’d put money toward daycare, we’d put money toward transportation, we’d make sure the talent programs we’re talking about funding were already in place.”
 But instead, the goal was a reduction in the number of people covered by Medicaid expansion, and a work requirement is an effective way to do that.
 It also makes it easy to blame the loss of coverage on the individuals themselves (i.e., they should have gotten a job) rather than addressing things like intergenerational poverty.

 Additional legislation enacted in 2019 to make it easier for enrollees to comply with work requirement reporting